Images of Nature

 - photographs and illustrations from the HMS Challenger voyage

-- the graphite illustrations by Joseph Dalton Hooker of emperor penguin embryos are from one of the three eggs collected in 1911 during the Terra Nova expedition to the Antarctic on HMS Erebus
+- graphite illustrations by Dorothy Thursby Pelham of emperor penguin embryos from the three eggs that were collected by Edward Wilson, Henry Bowers and Apsley Cherry-Garrard in 1911 during the Terra Nova expedition to the Antarctic

 - the earliest illustration of whales held in the Museum's collections, by trained doctor and surgeon Sigismund Bacstrom, whose artistic works show precision and accuracy

 - depictions of African flora and fauna by Thomas Baines and Margaret Fountaine, and a seventeenth-century watercolour from the Museum's collection of Cape plants illustrations

 - botanical and zoological illustrations from the Museum's Thomas Hardwicke collection

 - artworks of Sydney Parkinson (1745-1771), naturalist artist on board the Endeavour voyage (1768-1771)